-Figure 5.30 shows the decay time of the mechanical resonance of the type-B prototype SAS and the type-Bpp SAS without active controls.
+Figure 5.37 shows the decay time of the mechanical resonance of the type-B prototype SAS and the iKAGRA-PR3 SAS without active controls.
 The left plot shows the measured response and the right denotes the simulated one.
 According to the plots below at 20 Hz, the lower limit of the measured mechanical Q factors is around 1 and is mostly same as that of the prediction.
 On the other hand, the measured upper limit is much lower than simulated one by about 2 orders of the magnitude.
-Based on the results, the mechanical Q factors of the KAGRA-SAS below at 20 Hz might be suppressed at $5 \times 10^3$ .
-Thence, it might be helpful to set the maximum value at $Q \sim 10^4$ .
+Based on the results, the mechanical Q factors of the KAGRA-SAS below at 20 Hz might be suppressed at 5×10^3 .
+Thence, it might be helpful to set the maximum value at $Q \sim 10^4$.

-Note that, however, since the mechanics of the type-Bpp SAS had some unoptimized systems as described above, it might not be reliable that setting the upper and lower limit of the mechanical Q factors of the KAGRA-SAS based on these results.
+Note that, however, since the mechanics of the iKAGRA-PR3 SAS had some unoptimized systems as described above, it might not be reliable that setting the upper and lower limit of the mechanical Q factors of the KAGRA-SAS based on these results.
 Thence, in order to feedback the information into the simulation model, one needs to collect more information about the mechanical Q factors of the KAGRA-SAS.

-Figure 5.30: (Decay time of the mechanical resonances without the active control. left).
-Fitted cumulative background SNR distribution per template (Right).
+Figure 5.37: Decay time constants of the mechanical resonances without the active control.
+Left shows the measured results and right shows the simulated ones.